 Three monks runner; bus stop malapropisms; We Can't Top This; Ann Miller news; Fickle Finger visits the Wichita Rifle Company.
 Tony Curtis, James Garner, Ann Miller, Smothers Brothers, Forrest Tucker...

 This show popularized a rapid style of vignette comedy show where comedy sketches, punch-lines and gags are edited together in a rapid and almost random format.
-Regular trademark elements included the joke wall, the dancing woman tattooed with one-liners and the fickle finger of fate award.
-This series would inspire such shows as Monty Python's Flying Circus and Sesame Street.Written by
+Regular trademark elements included the joke wall, the dancing women painted with one-liners and the fickle finger of fate award.
+This series inspired such shows as Monty Python's Flying Circus (1969) and Sesame Street (1969).Written by

 Kenneth Chisholm <firstname.lastname@example.org>